Review of Major Global Conflicts in the Year: What Are the Characteristics and Tactics?

 The situation in South Asia is trending toward stability, with the India-Pakistan conflict likely to return to a managed state.
 The systemic shortcomings exposed in India during the recent conflict will be difficult to address in the short term, and domestic political pressure and economic burdens will limit its appetite for external adventurism.
 Pakistan, on the other hand, will consolidate its advantages in systematic warfare to maintain a balance of deterrence.
 Both sides may reestablish conflict management mechanisms through diplomatic channels, making large-scale military confrontation unlikely.

 Latin America may become a new hotspot for conflicts.
-As the U.S. national security strategy shifts toward "deepening control over the Western Hemisphere," political forces in Latin America, such as left-wing movements that do not align with the ideology of the Trump administration, will face greater external pressure.
-The United States may reshape the regional order through direct intervention, economic coercion, and other means, potentially triggering localized instability and confrontations.
+As the U.S. national security strategy shifts toward deepening control over the Western Hemisphere, political forces in Latin America, such as left-wing groups, which do not align with the Trump administration's ideology, will face greater external pressure.
+The United States may reshape the regional order through direct intervention, economic coercion, and other means, triggering localized turbulence and confrontation.

 The landscape in Africa may become further complicated, with the likelihood of the United States intervening in the continent's resource development also on the rise.
 Africa is poised to become a key region for major powers vying for influence, potentially leading to an increase in proxy wars.